Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs model: EWPT with dilaton

 This means that the phase transition strength increases with increasing $N$.
 Furthermore, considering the components that we have approximately neglected would deepen the potential at the minimum and thus reduce the transition temperature.

 However, instead of using a step function, it is more convenient to adjust the effective potential to be a smooth and continuous function over region (I).
-We will enter a term in the effective potential in region (II) that is the one loop temperature contribution of the CFTs, $\Delta V_\chi^\beta(\chi,T)$,
+We will enter a term in the effective potential in region (II) that is the one-loop temperature contribution of the CFTs, $\Delta V_\chi^\beta(\chi,T)$,

 with

 Since the above two contributions are not much different, we can assume that only the fermion resonance contribution is zero and

 so that $V_\text{eff}\qty(\chi,\hat h,T)$ returns the same value in the super Yang-Mills model as in the remaining domain.